You know the ominous Joseph's penny? The story is made up, but you can learn a lot from it and we're almost sure you'll be amazed at the result!

 The gold price fluctuates of course, but we take the price of 56.205CHF per kg of gold.

-If you divide the final capital by the gold price 63.443e^39CHF / 56.205CHF per KG you get
+If you divide the final capital by the gold price 63.443e^39CHF / 56,205CHF per KG, you get

-1128769434000000000000000000000000000kg of gold.
+1128769434000000000000000000000000000kg Gold.
 This is still an incredible amount of gold.

 To criticize the Josepspfennig is not very difficult.
 2020 years maturity?
 5% interest?
 Where can you get something like that?